-Fall is here, and for locals and out of towners alike nothing is quite like one of Northern Colorado’s best pumpkin patches & corn mazes!
-All of them offer different activities, so check out our overview & recommendations on each below.
+Fall is here, and for locals and out-of-towners alike nothing is quite like venturing out and visiting a pumpkin patch, picking your own pumpkin, tasting delicious fall treats and taking part in fun family corn mazes and attractions!
+All of them offer different activities, so check out our overview & recommendations on each of Northern Colorado’s best pumpkin patches & corn mazes below.

 Where: 20861 Co Rd.
 33, LaSalle, CO

 Hours: Varies, Wednesdays through Sundays in September & October

 Located about 45 minutes away in LaSalle this is one of Northern Colorado’s largest corn mazes and has a number of other attractions for the whole family.
 The maze itself has two parts, a regular corn maze, and a haunted “Scream Acres”.
 Not into mazes?
 Pick from a vast array of pumpkins (sold by the pound), decorative gourds, straw and corn stalks and stay for the long-standing Fritzler tradition of corn maze campfires, open every night of the maze!
 Roast some hot dogs and s’mores or just tell some scary stories.
 Campfires cost $39.95 for 2 hours or $59.95 for 4 hours and wood is provided.

 A perfect mix of corn maze and haunted house, if there is one thing we’d recommend to get your fill of scares this Halloween it’s Scream Acres.
 You can also try their Zombie Paintball Slayer, where you ride a “Zombie Proof” school bus through fields of corn loaded with targets, props, and of course, zombies.
 They also have a Ghost Haunt – an abandoned ghost town filled with spooks and scares.